Workforce Development Episodes

 1106: PHIG Impact Report: Reimagining the Public Health Workforce in Denver

-What if public health recruitment started with a summer camp?
-In this PHIG impact report, Veronika Hanna and Mondi Mason from the Denver Department of Public Health and Environment share how creative workforce strategies powered by the Public Health Infrastructure Grant (PHIG) are opening new pathw…
+On today's PHIG Impact Report, Veronika Hanna and Mondi Mason from the Denver Department of Public Health and Environment share how creative workforce strategies powered by the Public Health Infrastructure Grant (PHIG) are opening new pathways into the field.

 1088: Keeping Public Health Nurses: Strategies to Reduce Burnout and Strengthen Retention